Top 10 Leg Press Machine Reviews and Comparisons

 Head and neck stay supported throughout

-Lower back position takes some getting used to
+The lower back position takes some getting used to

 The Powerline PVLP156X leg press is a budget machine that provides you with a vertical press, some safety features, and a choice of three start/stop positions.Read more